Who We Are

-Certified Labor & Birth Doula
+Certified Labor & Birth Doula, Childbirth Educator

 Amy is an avid hiker, gardener and homeschooling mom of eight children.
-She’s been a certified doula for more than four years and has experienced a variety of labor scenarios either through her own births or through the labors of the sweet moms she’s attended.
+She’s been a certified doula for more than five years and has experienced a variety of labor scenarios either through her own births or through the labors of the sweet moms she’s attended.
 Read more about Amy’s story below.

 After high school Amy moved to Illinois to attended Judson University and focused on Elementary Education.
 She also fell madly in love with a young man from Milwaukee who sported the most amazing sideburns in the Midwest.
 They married in January 2000, committing their family to God and let Him lead their family through natural family planning.